 Graham Sutherland was born in London.
 Though he initially worked as an engineer on the railways, he took up a place at Goldsmiths School of Art in 1921.
 A man of deep religious convictions, following an early conversion to Catholicism, his work is often filled with spiritual reference.
 One of his most famous works is his tapestry depicting Christ in Glory, which was unveiled in Coventry Cathedral in 1962.

-Trained as an etcher, Sutherland turned to painting in 1930s, finding inspiration in the remote landscape of Pembrokeshire.
-His concentration on the minutiae of organic growth, in which he found both mystery and a reflection of the ‘divine order’, coupled with his feeling for descriptive line and his sensuous use of colour, resulting in a highly personal style that placed him, with artists such as Henry Moore, in the front rank of the avant-garde in Britain.
+Sutherland trained as an etcher and Goldsmiths and began painting in 1930s.
+During this time, he found particular inspiration in the remote landscape of Pembrokeshire.
+His concentration on the minutiae of organic growth, in which he found a reflection of the ‘divine order’, coupled with his feeling for descriptive line and his sensuous use of colour, resulted in the development of a highly recognisable, personal style.